 Christina Boswell is Chair in Politics and Dean of Research at the University of Edinburgh.
 She is also Fellow of the British Academy and Chair of the Scottish Government’s Expert Advisory Group on Migration and Population.
 Her most significant contributions include work on the role of narratives in migration policy, the symbolic and instrumental uses of expert knowledge in policy, the use of performance indicators and targets in immigration and asylum, and the role of ideas in political discourse on migration.
 Her work is comparative, with a focus on the UK, Germany and the EU.
 She has extensive experience in policy advice for EU institutions and international organisations, including the European Commission, the European Parliament, the Organisation for Economic Co-operation and Development (OECD), the United Nations High Commissioner for Refugees (UNHCR), and the UN Global Commission on Migration.

-Saskia Smellie is a Research Assistant and an advanced PhD researcher in Politics and International Relations at the University of Edinburgh.
+Saskia Smellie is a Research Fellow and an advanced PhD researcher in Politics and International Relations at the University of Edinburgh.
 She is specialising in the politics of migration, comparative immigration policy, and foreign policy, and holds an MSc in International and European Politics from the University of Edinburgh, where she also studied European and International Politics, as well as German Studies at the University of Birmingham and the Humboldt University of Berlin.
 Her research interests include migration policy and politics, migration crises and diplomacy, ‘responsibility-sharing’ in Europe, and decision-making processes from a foreign policy analysis perspective.
 She also teaches and lectures at honours level on Europe and international migration.
 Saskia has previously worked as Public Relations and Policy Officer at the German Consulate General Edinburgh and has experience of consulting the Scottish Government on migration policy after Brexit.
 At BRIDGES, she leads research on migration narratives in the political debate and policymaking, focusing on the UK.

 ICREA Researcher Professor